2018 Sri Lankan constitutional crisis: Rajapaksa presidency

-The presidency of Mahinda Rajapaksa, from 2005 to 2015 was an increasingly authoritarian regime characterised by the diminishing human rights in the country, nepotism, weakening of government institutions, slow progress of national reconciliation in the aftermath of the Sri Lankan Civil War, and close ties to China.
-Before serving as president, Rajapaksa also served as Prime Minister.
+The presidency of Mahinda Rajapaksa, from 2005 to 2015 was an increasingly authoritarian regime characterized by the diminishing human rights in the country, nepotism, weakening of government institutions, slow progress of national reconciliation in the aftermath of the Sri Lankan Civil War, and close ties to China.
+Before serving as president, Rajapaksa also served as prime minister.
 In 2009, Rajapaksa ended the 27-year long Sri Lankan Civil War, but has been accused of war crimes and human rights abuses.
 At the height of his power, Rajapaksa and his family controlled 80 percent of the national budget where Rajapaksa simultaneously served as finance minister and four other cabinet posts on top of the presidency, while his three brothers served as the defence secretary and ministers of economy and ports and the Speaker of the Parliament.
 Many of those, including journalists, who were critical of him disappeared.
 According to Reuters, in the aftermath of the Sri Lankan Civil War, Rajapaksa borrowed "billions of dollars" from China to build infrastructure projects, though these had little economic value to the country.
 These projects were seen as vanity projects or white elephants.